Neolamprologus ornatipinnis

-Lamprologus ornatipinnis is a species of cichlid endemic to Lake Tanganyika, where it prefers areas with sandy substrates or, sometimes, rocky areas.
+Neolamprologus ornatipinnis is a species of cichlid endemic to Lake Tanganyika, where it prefers areas with sandy substrates or, sometimes, rocky areas.
 While not a shell dweller like many of its congeners, it does use shells (and possibly rock crevices) for spawning.
-This species can reach a length of 7.8 centimetres (3.1 in) TL.
+This species can reach a length of 7.8 cm TL.
 This species can also be found in the aquarium trade.